izumisu/blog/index.md

 - All kinds of IRC clients
 and more

-The reason I use these app, either feeling lonely and want to chat with girls, or just wanna improve my English.
+The reasons I use these app, either feeling lonely and want to chat with girls, or just wanna improve my English.

 Few years later, I just feel more boring and anxious, and wanna quit(p.s.
-I have already quit when I'm writing this line).
+I have already quit when I\'m writing this line).

 You probably have heard this: **Human is social animal**.
 But I want to say: Human is offline-social animal, at least I am.

 I could have 20 girls in my wechat contact, could chat with foreigners all over the world, and could type anything I want to chat with others, so what?
-I'm still sitting alone, facing my phone/pc, in a small rented room, nearly having no friend I could hang out with.
+I\'m still sitting alone, facing my phone/pc, in a small rented room, nearly having no friend I could hang out with.

 And most important thing is, for me, no matter what kinds of app, the end of the chatting is **nothing/nobody to chat**.
 Look back the history of these apps, I find almost all the messages are useless, meaningless, thoughtless.
-Besides, everyone has his/her own life, both have no interest to chat with a man/woman who isn't really important to him/her.
+Besides, everyone has his/her own life, both have no interest to chat with a man/woman who isn\'t really important to him/her.

-Steve Jobs release first [iPhone](https://en.wikipedia.org/wiki/IPhone_(1st_generation)) on 2007.
-17 years later, I'm quit, and go back to phone, message and email.
+Steve Jobs released first [iPhone](https://en.wikipedia.org/wiki/IPhone_(1st_generation)) on 2007.
+17 years later, I\'m quit, and go back to phone, message and email.

 It could be a game box, could be a music player, could be a social center, but I wanna say: